 Moderation also applies to what you eat.
-If you want buttery mac and cheese, then have it, but maybe have it as a side dish and make sure you eat a serving of veggies, too.
+If you want buttery mac and cheese, then have it, but maybe think about going heavier on the veggies at your next meal.
 A healthy diet is all about balance.

 You don’t have to compromise on the foods you love just because you want to eat healthy.
 It’s even okay to have days where you forgo healthy eating entirely and enjoy a bunch of your favorite junk foods – we all do it!
 After days like this, all you have to do is try to make healthier choices in the following days.
 Like I said, balance.

 Don’t be too hard on yourself.
 Life is too short not to eat what you love; you just have to do so in a sensible way.

 This is a trick many people forget about, but is great if you struggle with portion control.